-• Score at least 1200 on the SAT or 27 on the ACT by the November test administration, earn a minimum 3.50 cumulative GPA using the SC Uniform Grading Policy (UGP) at the end of the junior year, and rank in the top six percent of the class at the end of either sophomore or the junior year.
+• Score at least 1200 on the SAT or 25 on the ACT by the November test administration, earn a minimum 3.50 cumulative GPA using the SC Uniform Grading Policy (UGP) at the end of the junior

-• Score at least 1400 on the SAT or 32 on the ACT by the November test administration and earn a minimum 4.00 cumulative GPA using the SC Uniform Grading Policy (UGP) at the end of the junior year.
+- year, and rank in the top six percent of the class at the end of the tenth, eleventh, or twelfth grades. - Score at least 1400 on the SAT or 31 on the ACT by the November test administration and earn a minimum 4.00 cumulative GPA using the SC Uniform Grading Policy (UGP) at the end of the junior year.